-Join us for a talk featuring Spectra artist Helen Pynor in conversation with UTS Gallery curators Stella Rosa McDonald and Eleanor Zeichner.
+Join us for a talk featuring Spectra: The Art and Consequence of Collaboration artist Helen Pynor in conversation with UTS Gallery curators Stella Rosa McDonald and Eleanor Zeichner.

 Helen Pynor is an artist whose practice explores philosophically and experientially ambiguous zones, such as the life-death boundary.
 Her work is informed by in-depth residencies in scientific institutions, most recently The Francis Crick Institute, London; The Max Planck Institute of Molecular Cell Biology and Genetics, Dresden; and The Heart and Lung Transplant Unit, St Vincent’s Hospital, Sydney.
 Pynor also frequently collaborates with members of the broader community whose embodied experiences connect with the themes of her work.